arapulido/perf-test-app/README.md

  * `/`: Test endpoint, returns the number of CPUs in the node where the pod is deployed
  * `/load`: The main endpoint, which launches `stress-ng`.
 It has a couple of parameters:
    * `ncpus`: the number of CPUs to stress.
 Default: 2.
-   * `timeout`: the time in seconds to stress the CPUs.
-Default: 60.
+   * `ops`: the number of bogus operations to run to stress the CPUs.
+Default: 10000.